SanderMertens/dds-bench/README.md

 ------------- | -------------
   --partitions n | set the number of partitions --topics n | set the number of topics
-  --instances | set the number of instances per topic --samples | set the number of samples per instance --latencybudget | set the latency budget to 100 msec --noreliable | disable Reliability (default is enabled) --transient | set durability to Transient (default is Volatile)
+  --instances n | set the number of instances per topic --samples n | set the number of samples per instance --latencybudget | set the latency budget to 100 msec --noreliable | disable Reliability (default is enabled) --transient | set durability to Transient (default is Volatile)